 I have always done well in my English classes and continue to enjoy both reading and writing.
 I often write as a hobby, and have attended writer's conferences as an adult as well.

 Physics has fascinated me since I picked up a book on particle physics in sixth grade that had concepts I didn't see again until I got to college.
-I have majored in this subject at BYU and am now a junior.
+I have minored in this subject at BYU and am now a junior in electrical engineering.

 My emphasis in physical science is obviously in the physics part of it, but I have also taken courses on the earth science and chemistry aspects, and enjoy all three.
 I got a 36 on the science portion of the ACT while in high school.